leinkemmer/home/README.md

 Notes
 =====

 - The scripts in bin have to be installed manually (if necessary).
+A possible crontab entry for battery-check is */1 * * * * /usr/bin/battery-check.sh

+The .desktop files have to be installed manually (if necessary) to ~/.config/autostart